 Maker Monday Connie Maker Monday Connie

-Maker Monday: Turn Shoppers Into Repeat Customers — Follow-Up Systems That Keep Them Coming Back
+Turn Shoppers Into Repeat Customers — Follow-Up Systems That Keep Them Coming Back

 You’ve built an amazing product display or craft show booth.
 Your products are incredible.
 Shoppers stopped, browsed, and maybe even bought.
 But here’s the truth: